Back to blog

 Camera: top-down or 3/4 close-up, 50mm

-Motion: rhythmic chopping, steam rises, ingredients move
+Motion: rhythmic knife work, steam rises, ingredients tumble naturally

 14. Crowd movement

-Subject: market crowd, no central subject
+Subject: a market crowd, no central subject

 Context: marketplace, dappled light